mainsail-crew/crowsnest/README.md

     cd ~/crowsnest
     sudo make install

-_This is not tested on other Distributions.
+Tested on the following distributions:
+ --Ubuntu Server 20.04

 If you test that on other Distributions,\
 feel free to open a Pull Request to enhance Documentation._

-After successful Instalation you should consider to add
+After successful Installation you should consider to add

     [update_manager crowsnest]
     type: git_repo